 European shares extend rally as insurance and travel stocks soar

-TUI Group, Europe’s biggest travel company, jumped 8.5 per cent on a new compensation and delivery deal struck with US-based Boeing.
+TUI Group, Europe’s biggest travel company, jumped 8.5% on a new compensation and delivery deal struck with US-based Boeing.
 Photograph: Peter Byrne/PA Wire

 European shares rallied on Wednesday, with insurers jumping after France’s Axa said it would pay a dividend, while improving global economic data spurred bets of faster recovery from the coronavirus crisis than previously anticipated.